shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:

 - get read from single characteristic working
+   - current issue is context doesn't seem to be updating after a get services call.
 - make connecting action nicer. feels kinda jank still, and want to be able to not use nrf connect.
 - figure out how to encode/decode data being sent and read
 - write data to a specific characteristic